-PLEASE NOTE Carey Olsen Bermuda Limited is a company limited by shares incorporated in Bermuda and approved and recognised under the Bermuda Bar (Professional Companies) Rules 2009.
+PLEASE NOTE Carey Olsen Bermuda Limited is a limited liability company incorporated in Bermuda and approved and recognised under the Bermuda Bar (Professional Companies) Rules 2009.
 The use of the title "Partner" is merely to denote seniority.
 Services are provided on the basis of our current terms of business, which can be viewed at: www. careyolsen.com/terms-business.
 This briefing is only intended to provide a very general overview of the matters to which it relates.
-It is not intended as legal advice and should not be relied on as such. © Carey Olsen Bermuda Limited 2021.
+It is not intended as legal advice and should not be relied on as such. © Carey Olsen Bermuda Limited 2019